 Many Kundalini yogis choose to come together for group sadhana practice, and indeed this is recommended whenever possible as the highest sadhana.
 There are group sadhanas happening around London and the UK, usually from 5:00-7:30 am, and often with a group breakfast served afterwards.
 These events are organized by volunteers, and following the principle empty handed you come, empty handed you go, it is recommended to offer a donation for participation.”
 (Excerpt from the KYTA website)

-I am willing to start an Aquarian Sadhana in Deal.
-If you would like to share this beautiful experience please contact me: email@example.com
+We are aiming to hold a monthly Aquarian Sadhana in Deal.
+If you would like to share this beautiful experience please contact me: email@example.com for time and dates.